FREExM1ND/blog-preview-card-solution/README.md

 I did have to use media queries for a couple elements, but clamp is definitely a new animal for me.
 I want to practice clamp more and learn how to more effectively choose values.

+I made more of an effort to make classes for all elements, especially the text elements.
+This really helped nail down the text presets (font-weight, font-size, color, line-height, etc.)

 ### Useful resources

 I used the following resources to learn how clamp works and to nail down my values